Syan-Lin/CV/_pages/about.md

 **Vessel Trajectory Prediction**, 2023/07-Present, Research Leader

 - Preprocessing of raw data, such as data deduplication, noise removal, static simplification, etc
-- Visualized trajectory data to analyze the trajectory behavior of vessels in the sea area.
+- Visualized trajectory data to analyze the trajectory behavior of vessels in the sea area
-- Conducted correlation analysis between hydrological factors and vessel behavior, and analyze the impact of hydrological factors on vessel behavior.
+- Conducted correlation analysis between hydrological factors and vessel behavior, and analyze the impact of hydrological factors on vessel behavior
-- Designed a model that utilizes multi-source data and data fusion to predict the future trajectory of vessels.
+- Designed a model that utilizes multi-source data and data fusion to predict the future trajectory of vessels
-- Adjusting hyperparameters and trained the model.
+- Adjusting hyperparameters and trained the model

 **Fishing Effort Distribution Prediction**, 2022/11-Present, Research Member

-- Preprocessing of raw data, Using statistical methods to map data into grids.
+- Preprocessing of raw data, Using statistical methods to map data into grids
-- Visualized fishing effort distribution and identified environmental factors that affect it.
+- Visualized fishing effort distribution and identified environmental factors that affect it
-- Designed a module that extracts the spatial feature of the sea areas.
+- Designed a module that extracts the spatial feature of the sea areas
-- Trained the model of baseline.
+- Trained the model of baseline

 **VMS Dataset Toolkit**, 2023/05-Present, Research Leader

-- Integrate visualization based on VMS data to achieve multiple trajectory drawing schemes and heat map drawing.
+- Integrate visualization based on VMS data to achieve multiple trajectory drawing schemes and heat map drawing
-- Integrate multiple data preprocessing schemes, align timestamps, unify program interfaces, and provide multiple data partitioning schemes, such as by voyage, vessel ID, and time.
+- Integrate multiple data preprocessing schemes, align timestamps, unify program interfaces, and provide multiple data partitioning schemes, such as by voyage, vessel ID, and time
-- Implement GIF animation generation, generate multiple frames of images and output GIF animations for easing data analysis.
+- Implement GIF animation generation, generate multiple frames of images and output GIF animations for easing data analysis

 Programs Experience
 ------